coinpaprika/coinpaprika-api-python-client/README.md

 ## Usage

-This library provides convenient way to use [coinpaprika.com](https://api.coinpaprika.com/) API in Python.
+This library provides convenient way to use [Coinpaprika API](https://api.coinpaprika.com/) in Python.

 [Coinpaprika](https://coinpaprika.com/) delivers full market data to the world of crypto: coin prices, volumes, market caps, ATHs, return rates and more.

+For details and limitations please check the [documentation](https://api.coinpaprika.com/)

 ## Requirements